dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

   - Deal with the interrogator
   - Return with a sample of the vaccine to support the informant's story

-### Scene 3: Briefing - NSF Bunker
-The commander reports his findings and a new mission is formed to capture the shipment before it's loaded

 ### Scene 4: Second mission - Shipping company docks
 - Main quest: Find the shipment and flag their locations for recovery.